 1. Australian Themed Books

-The subject of Australian themed books was very polarising – some smaller publishers rely on international rights sales and have a preference for universal themes whereas some of the imprint publishers and larger publishers were very interested in Australian themed books as that’s where their heartland was and they didn’t require international right sales.
+The subject of Australian themed books was very polarising – some smaller publishers rely on international rights sales and have a preference for universal themes whereas some of the imprint publishers and larger publishers were very interested in Australian themed books and don’t require international right sales.

 2. Series Books